 There were even great efforts over the centuries to prove that Jesus was indeed born on December 25th.
 They stemmed from the belief that Zechariah was in the Holy of Holies (Luke 1:5-13) on the Day of Atonement, which usually falls right around September 22nd-25th… the fall equinox.
 That would mean that his son, John the Baptist, would have been born around June 24th (summer solstice), based on the truths gleaned from that same passage.
 Since we know that Elizabeth was six months pregnant (Luke 1:36) when Mary was visited by the angel Gabriel, that would mean that Jesus was conceived around March 25 (spring equinox) and born about 9 months later very close to winter solstice – right around December 25th.

 Our God does not suffer from a lack of creativity.
 Look at the flamingo, the platypus, the volcano, or the rainbow.
-How beautifully ironic would it be if in God's plan Christ actually was born on December 25th, and everyone 'scholar' who knows better were actually wrong.
+How beautifully ironic would it be if in God’s plan Christ actually was born on December 25th, and all the “scholars” who know better were actually wrong.
 We can never forget what God tells us in Isaiah 55:8-9 (look it up, memorize it and live by it).

 For more reading, on the original Christmas story (no matter what time of year it happened) check out Luke 1:5-2:52 and Matthew 1:18-2:23.
 Also, try the Catechism of the Catholic Church – CCC #525-526.